cdl-geneseo/geneseo-dictionary/P/Poptard.md

 # Poptard

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Poptard

 Created by  Unknown User (arh11), last modified by  Unknown User (lah15) on Nov 15, 2010

 Noun: A person who says &quot;pop&quot; in place of &quot;soda&quot;.